ZuBB/portage3/issues.md

     + [support overlays priority](https://www.linux.org.ru/forum/general/8364331?cid=8366484)
     + investigate joining keywords and masks into single entity
     + create some constraint/trigger/function to protect flags table of duplicate data [1^](https://www.linux.org.ru/forum/development/8077477), [2^](http://stackoverflow.com/questions/10231338/)
+    + data deduplication
+        - find a way do not make dups in ipackage_content.item
-    + find a way to reuse license_spec records
+        - find a way to reuse license_spec records
-    + find a way do not make dups in ipackage_content.item
+        - find a way to reuse/inherit profile's package.mask data
+        - check what homepages are similar and report? them to devs
+        - check what descriptions are similar and report? them to devs
     + check if using WAL accees mode will give some perf?
     + ```CREATE TABLE time_test (my_date timestamp)```
     + [strict types](http://stackoverflow.com/questions/2761563/sqlite-data-types)
     + separate connections (and statements?) for read/write __do we need this?__
     + issue with queries and specified params run from workers. __do we still have this?__
     + separate table for repos parent dir
+    + move database code into separate application/process
 * logger
     + ...
 * scripts